-When the engine temperature is below $5^{\circ}C$ ($40^{\circ}F$), the engine will cycle through a period where it appears to labor until the engine warms up.
+When engine temperature is below $5^{\circ}C$ (40°F), the engine will cycle through a period where it appears to labor until it warms up.
 Do NOT operate engine above 1500 rpm until the HPT engine temperature gauge is above the blue range (A).